-- Dress Comfortably.
-Dress in comfortable, clean, and loose-fitting clothes.
-Shirts that can be buttoned or zipped up are preferred. - Arrival to Facility.
-Arrive to the assigned facility of your procedure at the time stated in your pre-operative packet.
-Remember to bring a form of identification. - Do NOT wear any makeup, jewelry, cosmetic creams, hair products, deodorant, sunscreen, and remove all piercings.
+• Dress Comfortably: Dress in comfortable, clean, and loose-fitting clothes.
+Shirts that can be buttoned or zipped up are preferred.

+• DO NOT wear any makeup, jewelry, cosmetic creams, hair products, deodorant, sunscreen, and remove all piercings.

 POST-OPERATIVE INSTRUCTIONS FOR CHIN IMPLANT